Skip to content

 London is a global financial hub, and cultural and creative hotspot, and has a higher minimum wage than anywhere else in the country.
 In a time when remote working is becoming more and more popular it’s not always necessary to live a commutable distance from your place of work, but being nearby can often give you an advantage and open you up to more opportunities.

 The sheer number of opportunities in London can seem overwhelming, but to an enterprising individual with enough drive it can be a place where dreams are realised and fortunes made.
-Maybe that’s why 2021 saw London become home to a record number of tech startups (more than 18,000), and why London continues to be ‘home to one of the youngest, most highly skilled and international workforces across the country.’
+In 2025, London was home to 138 unicorn companies, making it one of the top cities in the world for growth and innovation.
+London continues to be ‘home to one of the youngest, most highly skilled and international workforces across the country.’ - making it a great place to find work.

 The cons of living in London